maurice-35/sei-project-3/README.md

         }

 We implemented a `secure route` once it was established that the API requests were working correctly.
 This would check if a user had the correct credentials before fulfilling the request.

+#  The front-end
+To begin the front-end, we created a React app based on a custom template, scaffolding to the back end using the command `npx create_react_app client --template cra-template-ga-ldn-projects`.
+This followed by creating the `setupProxy.js` file to have a matching local host address to the back end, and updated the back end `index.js` to route all routes via `'/api'`: